shivanshs9/pdfgen-python/README.md

 ## Installation

-1. Install pdfgen:
+- Install pdfgen:

 ```bash
 $ pip install pdfgen
 ```

-2. It'll also install Chromium at the time of setup.
-If it somehow fails, then run `$ pyppeteer-install` to download Chromium beforehand.
+- To download Chromium beforehand, run `$ pdfgen-setup`.
+Otherwise, it'll be downloaded on the first run of library.

 # Usage